-- Identifying and documenting the disability needs of the young person, including any unmet or future needs to support them in preparation for independence. - Working with their disability support coordinator or National Disability Insurance Scheme (NDIS) planner, to develop the young person's NDIS plan and identify future options for independent living, and vocational care or shared accommodation options as part of the leaving care planning. - Liaising with the nominated unit if the child needs the Public Guardian to be appointed for them or advocacy to assist in their preparation for leaving care.
-See the Public Guardian Advocacy Function Checklist for more information. - Ensuring the young person's NDIS plan and leaving care plan work together to provide them with tailored support as they transition to adulthood.
+- Identifying and documenting the disability needs of the young person, including any unmet or future needs to support them in preparation for independence. - Working with their disability support coordinator or National Disability Insurance Scheme (NDIS) planner, to develop the young person's NDIS plan and identify future options for independent living, and vocational care or shared accommodation options as part of the leaving care planning. - Liaising with the nominated unit if the child needs the Public Guardian to be appointed for them or advocacy to assist in their preparation for leaving care. - Ensuring the young person's NDIS plan and leaving care plan work together to provide them with tailored support as they transition to adulthood.

-For more information see: Leaving Care Planning and the NDIS and Leaving Care Planning for Young People with a Disability.
+For more information see: Leaving Care Planning and the NDIS.